SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 1. In the **Software** tab, click **Install software**.<br><br>	 ![Install software](/images/users-guide/DeviceManagement/devmgmt-software-install.png)

     {{< c8y-admon-info >}}
-The **Install software** dialog will only display software items matching the device type.
+The **Install software** dialog will only display software items matching the device type or have no device type specified.
 Additionally, if the device has any `c8y_SupportedSoftwareTypes` declared the dialog will only display the software items matching the supported software types.
     {{< /c8y-admon-info >}}

 2. Select one or multiple software items by selecting the respective version from the list which contains all software items for the particular device type available in the software repository.